rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ___

 A protective magical force surrounds you, manifesting as a spectral frost that covers you and your gear.

+You gain 5 temporary hit points for the duration.
+If a creature hits you with a melee attack while you have these hit points, the creature takes 5 cold damage.

 - **+1PM:** aumenta os PV temporários em 5.
 - **+1PM:** aumenta o dano em 5.{{pageNumber,auto}}